proycon/codemeta-harvester/README.md

     * GNU Make
     * GNU awk

+You can use ``make devenv`` if you want to rely on the latest development release of codemetapy, rather than the latest stable version (this will create a `devenv/` dir instead of `env/`)

 ## Usage: producing codemeta for your project

 In your project directory, which ideally should be a git clone, you can just run codemeta-harvester to create a `codemeta.json`